flame/blis/docs/BuildSystem.md

   * GNU `make`
   * a working C compiler

+BLIS also requires a POSIX threads library at link-time (`-lpthread` or `libpthread.so`).
+This requirement holds even when configuring BLIS with multithreading disabled (the default) or with multithreading via OpenMP (`--enable-multithreading=openmp`).

-We also require various other shell utilities that are so ubiquitous that they are not worth mentioning (such as `mv`, `mkdir`, `find`, and so forth).
+Finally, we also require various other shell utilities that are so ubiquitous that they are not worth mentioning (such as `mv`, `mkdir`, `find`, and so forth).
 If you are missing these utilities, then you have much bigger problems than not being able to build BLIS.

 ## Obtaining BLIS